mmgalal2002/pylinac/docs/source/ge_ct_qa.rst

   deviation, extrema, and per-target CNR when target ROIs are configured.
 The GE visual observer score is not fabricated from grid statistics.
-* **Slice thickness:** a configured axial profile measured by FWHM, with an explicit insert geometry and calibration.
-At least three slices are required, and the DICOM ``SliceThickness`` tag is never reported as a phantom measurement.
+* **Slice thickness:** a configured axial profile measured by FWHM, with an explicit, non-empty, validated insert geometry and calibration metadata.
+  At least three slices must remain inside the sampling window, and the DICOM ``SliceThickness`` tag is never reported as a phantom measurement.
 * **Positioning:** image-relative x/y phantom offset, tolerance excess, and localization confidence.
 This is not external laser alignment.